andrewjameslee1988/Elk-Stack-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- List the IP addresses of the machines you are monitoring_
 - 10.0.0.6
 - 10.0.0.8
 - 10.1.0.4

-We have installed the following Beats on these machines:
-- The Beats: Filebeat/Metricbeat were installed on: ELK, Web1, Web2
+Filebeat/Metricbeat were installed on: ELK, Web1, Web2.
 These Beats allow us to collect the following information from each machine:

 - Filebeat: collects system events such as login/logout of the system.
 This can be used to look for access attempts or changes to your system that were unwanted.

 ![](https://github.com/andrewjameslee1988/Elk-Stack-Project/blob/main/Diagrams/FileBeat%20syslog.png.png?raw=true)